Planting Healthy Air In Schools

 The programme involves redesigning areas of the playground where air quality is particularly poor, including planting trees and other vegetation and creating woodland shelters and wildlife areas to help create greener, healthier playgrounds for outdoor learning and play.

 With help from pupils, Mapping for Change and Lancaster University we are monitoring how pollution levels change over the course of 12 months by measuring nitrogen dioxide and particulate matter.
-Lancaster University are also advising on the type and location of green infrastructure such as vegetation screens, planters and trees, and helping to evaluate the effectiveness of the planting in reducing pollution.
-Mapping for Change are delivering a citizen science programme within the schools, getting the kids fully involved in the pollution monitoring from the outset.
+Lancaster University are also advising on the type and location of green infrastructure such as vegetation screens, planters and trees, and helping to evaluate the effectiveness of planting in reducing pollution.
+Mapping for Change is delivering a citizen science programme within the schools, getting the kids fully involved in pollution monitoring from the outset.

-We are currently in pilot stage, testing different types of green infrastructure and planting techniques in three London schools.
+We are currently in the pilot stage, testing different types of green infrastructure and planting techniques in three London schools.
 This programme is currently only open to primary schools in London.
-If you are involved with a school that is known to have particularly high air pollution levels that exceed EU standards, demonstrable need for greening of your playground and a motivated senior leadership team, then please contact us.
+If you are involved with a school that is known to have particularly high air pollution levels that exceed EU standards, a demonstrable need for greening of your playground and a motivated senior leadership team, then please contact us.

 Our advice